zsparal/api-documentation/source/migrating-v1-to-v2.rst

 Changes in the Refunds API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following fields are changed, renamed or moved:
+The following fields have been changed, renamed or moved:

 * ``amount`` is now mandatory when creating a refund.
 You must specify both ``amount.currency`` and ``amount.value``.
 * ``payment``, which contained the payment resource related to the refund, is no longer returned.
 Instead, the payment ID is returned by default, in the ``paymentId`` field.
 The payment resource can still easily be accessed using the ``payment`` key in the ``_links`` property.

-These new fields are added:
+These new fields have been added:

 * ``settlementAmount`` has been added.
 See the explanation of the settlementAmount_ for the Payments API.

 Changes in the Chargebacks API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following fields are changed, renamed or moved:
+The following fields have been changed, renamed or moved:

 * ``chargebackDatetime`` has been renamed to ``createdAt``.
 * ``reversedDatetime`` has been renamed to ``reversedAt``.
 This field is now only returned if the chargeback is